wallabag/wallabag/.github/CONTRIBUTING.md

 The repository uses a GNU make `Makefile`.
 If your system ships a non-GNU `make`, use `gmake` for the commands below.

 To run the tests locally run `make test`.
+You can also narrow a run to specific files by appending them as extra goals, for example `make test-unit tests/unit/Helper/RedirectTest.php`.

 To run the PHP formatter run `make fix-cs`.